 I have to look after children/the home

 Having young children can be a real obstacle for volunteering, for parents of older children, you could target these with child-friendly volunteer opportunities where they can bring the kids along and educate them on the benefits of helping others at the same time.
 This could be through things like beach clean-ups and residential gardening.
 If you need volunteers for an event, consider providing a safe nursery area so parents can bring young children with the peace of mind they will be looked after.

 This is one of the commonly cited reasons not to volunteer and an easy one to overcome since the reason they’ve never thought about it is that the opportunity hasn’t been presented to them.
 Consider getting together with other charities to implement volunteer awareness days in schools, colleges and universities.

 I don’t know any groups that need help

 It can be hard to know where to look when it comes to finding the perfect charity to donate your time to, which is why you need to make your charity known and make it clear why you need help.
 Ensure you advertise on local volunteer sites and keep this up to date.
 Think about reaching out to your local press to do a story on your charity.
 The more exposure you get, the more people will know that you need help, and when the time comes for them to seek out volunteering opportunities, they will think of your organisation.

+Being flexible is often one of the largest reasons not to volunteer.
 Whilst you need some level of commitment from your volunteers, try to be as flexible as you can when it comes to how many hours they volunteer a week.
 They’re donating their spare time, so you don’t want to make it feel like a work shift as this could put a lot of potential volunteers off.
 Encourage them to tell you of any changes to their usual routine in advance without putting them off.
 Many volunteers leave their post because they have other commitments and can’t put in the hours the charity stipulates.